sesiii/Networks_Lab/Assignment_5/task-queue-system/README.md

 - The client can send multiple task requests in a single run.
 - The server processes each task and sends back the results to the client.

-## Notes

-Ensure that the server is running before starting the client.
-Adjust the server's IP address and port in the client code if necessary.